-However, that feeling of relief could quickly give way to disappointment.
-That may happen if you learn that the derogatory information from that collection account is going to remain on your credit report for years to come.
+The feeling of debt relief could quickly give way to disappointment, especially if you learn that the derogatory information from that collection account is going to remain on your credit file for years to come.

 If you settle a debt with a collection agency and the negative information remains on your credit report, you can use a pay for delete letter to attempt to have that information removed from your report.
-There’s no guarantee it will work.
+However, there’s no guarantee it will work.

 How Does a Pay for Delete Letter Work?

 A pay for delete letter is essentially your opening bid in a negotiation to settle a debt (and, ultimately, improve your credit score).
 When it works successfully, it’s usually because the collection agency determines that the amount you are offering to settle the debt is enough to motivate them to look for a reason to justify removing the record from the credit bureaus to which they had reported it.

 They buy it for some small percentage of the balance due.
 That is with the hope that they’ll be able to recover at least a portion greater than the amount they paid for it.